 Types of CFDs: DMA, Exchange Traded or Market Maker

 Trading CFDs with a marker maker means that you are basically a price taker.
+You don’t see the actual underlying market or the market depth which can be a disadvantage as market depth and volumes are good signals in trading decisions particularly for day traders.
 Market makers do not always hedge client positions with other counter-parties or in the underlying exchange – which may mean that your provider may benefit if you are on the losing end.
+On the more positive side market makers are able to offer extra functionality like guaranteed stops (not available on DMA) or quote a much wider range of markets than a DMA broker – and currencies, commodities and indices can only be dealt this way since there is no central exchange.

 The third method consists of exchange-traded CFDs, which presently are only available in Australia via an authorised broker.
 These are limited to blue chip stocks like BHP Billiton, Amcor, Woolworths and Wesfarmers.
 The exchange-traded CFDs model comes at a much lower level of counterparty risk as they utilise the ASX clearing house; the contract for the buyer and the seller is with the clearing house.